first megalithic monuments were built by early farmers, tribes of neolithic cattle

 totally disappeared because their stones were robbed for convenient building

-materials.
-Ireland has several large sites where large numbers of cairns
+Ireland has several large complexes where large numbers of cairns

-are clustered together - Carrowmore, Carrowkeel, Loughcrew, the Boyne Valley, Lough Corrib and the Wicklow Mountains.
+are clustered together - Carrowmore, Carrowkeel, Loughcrew, the Boyne Valley, at Lough Corrib and in the Wicklow Mountains.
 There are also

 many other individual sites spread out on mountain tops, the greater portion

 In general passage-graves are found in commanding locations which usually

 have superb views of the surrounding horizon and are often positioned

 in view of other cairns.
 However, several of the largest Irish sites are